 Cast iron construction ensures even heat distribution which is a plus, but an exceptional heat retention capability of cast iron is not an advantage when it comes to cooking paella.
 Too much residual heat can result in overcooking.
 Since the pan retains heat longer than carbon steel, you must remove it from the heat source a few minutes before the meal is completely cooked.

 4. Enameled Pan for Paella

 This pan is made of carbon steel or cast iron core that has been coated with an enamel finish.
 The enamel coating protects the surface from rust and offers a basic non-stick feature.
 Enameled paella pan cleans up nicely and will not rust, so you don’t have to season it.

-The downside is that enameled pan is fragile, and the coating can be damaged due to manipulation during cooking and handling.
-Some high end enameled paella pans, such as Le creushet are fairly durable and resistant to chipping, but the thick cast iron base retains more heat than it is useful for the cooking process.
+The downside is that the enameled pan is fragile, and the coating can be damaged due to manipulation during cooking and handling.
+Some high-end enameled paella pans, such as Le Creuset are fairly durable and resistant to chipping, but the thick cast iron base retains more heat than is useful for the cooking process.

-You need a nylon, silicone or bamboo/wooden utensils to serve the dish from an enamel coated pan.
+You need nylon, silicone, or bamboo/wooden utensils to serve the dish from an enamel-coated pan.